Master of Science (M.Sc.)

 Binding Regulations for Progression of Studies, Examinations and Application

 Application and Admission

 How do I apply?

 Minimum requirements to apply for a Master's program at TUM are a recognized undergraduate degree (e.g. bachelor, medical state examination) and the successful completion of the aptitude assessment procedure.
 Aptitude assessment allows the TUM school or department to which you are applying the opportunity to evaluate your individual talents and motivation for study.

-- A qualified (minimum 6 semester) Bachelor's degree in the natural sciences or a medical examination in medicine, veterinary medicine or dentistry or a degree of at least equivalent value in these
+- A qualified (minimum 6 semester) Bachelor's degree in the natural sciences or a medical examination in medicine, veterinary medicine, dentistry or equivalent

 - Letter of Motivation

 - Preliminary Documentation (VPD) if the qualification for graduate studies (e.g. a bachelor's) is obtained outside the EU/EEA

 We may require additional documents depending on your educational background and your country of origin.
 Complete the online application to receive a comprehensive list of the required documents.